Nothing is More Powerful Than a Made up Mind

 My Brother and Sister also gave their thoughts about how I was able to move forward with my life while still being able to overcome many adversities.

-“He has been positive, I think most people would have went into a deep depression, felt really sad or sorry for themselves,” my Sister said.
+“He has been positive; I think most people would have gone into a deep depression, felt really sad or sorry for themselves,” my Sister said.
 “I think Darryl handled it, he went to school, finished college and lives a normal life.
 I think as of now, he has done well.”

 My Grandmother, Wilhelmena Lee, who was pictured by my bedside when I was in the hospital at 14 years old said, “I’m just thankful that my boy is still here with us.”